 introduced core concepts like collaborative and content-based filtering,

 covered some basic use cases,

 discussed challenges and limitations of recommendation engines.

 This high-level overview is just the first of a series of articles about recommendation engines.
-Stay tuned for the other articles where we cover some of the topics mentioned here in much more depth:
+Check out our article about collaborative filtering, if you want to dive into the details of this technique! https://dida.do/blog/collaborative-filtering

 Resources and further reading

 A good (slightly technical) overview of recommenders by Google.